 Preparing for the Implementation Project

 Upon signing a contract with Ex Libris, customers receive a welcome email that includes a product welcome kit.
-This kit contains some basic information about campusM, a series of guides, the installation kit for the Connect Layer, a list of pre-requisites, and additional information to help the customer prepare for the campusM implementation.
+This kit contains some basic information about campusM, a series of guides, a list of pre-requisites, the installation kit for the Connect Layer (if needed and the institution is unable to provide APIs for communicating with their integrating systems), and additional information to help the customer prepare for the campusM implementation.

 In parallel, Ex Libris performs an internal statement of work and sales transition review to ensure that the implementation project team fully understands the customer’s goals, requirements, and implementation scope.
 This will help frame the campusM kickoff workshop that follows.